Dataflow Accelerator Architecture for Autonomous Machine Computing: Dataflow Accelerator Architecture (DAA) to the Rescue

-The reason autonomous machine workloads exhibit flexible dependencies is fundamentally due to the soft real-time nature of the workload.
-Autonomous machines must operate in real time; thus, each node in the DFG has a strictly-defined output frequency.
+The reason behind the flexible dependencies in autonomous machine workloads has to do with the real-time nature of the workload.
+Autonomous machines must operate in real time; thus, each node in the DFG has a prescribed output frequency.
 For instance, the image perception node processes images at 30 FPS; the LiDAR perception node processes point clouds at 10 FPS. \Fig{fig:am} annotates each node with a firing frequency.
-As a result, engineers intentionally design algorithms such that nodes do not block if the firing time of a node is reached.
+As a result, engineers \textit{intentionally} design algorithms such that a node does not block if its firing time is reached.
 For instance, the planning algorithm fetches the latest produced data, essentially dropping previously produced data; the localization algorithms consumes a sequence of frames such that missing one frame of data is not catastrophic.

-In dataflow parlance, autonomous machine workloads, instead of consuming every token, can afford to drop tokens and fetch the \textit{latest} token from producers.
-As a result, producer-consumer speed mismatch does not require stalling the hardware components.

-\paragraph{Deterministic Data Communication} The data communication volume across nodes is largely deterministic, because each node has a fixed output size (e.g., a 1080p image) and a fixed output frequency (e.g., 30 FPS of the perception node).
-Therefore, one could statically analyze the data communication patterns and estimate the storage requirement for the run-time data communication.
-This trait in combination with the flexible dependencies above allows autonomous machines to address the producer-consumer speed mismatch issue.

-\paragraph{No Loops} Autonomous machine computing graphs are DAGs and the nodes within the DAGs are stateless.
-The DFG nodes are thus naturally non-reentrant, eliminating the difficulty to deal with reentracy in conventional dataflow architectures.
+\paragraph{No Loops.} The M-DFG of autonomous machines is a directed acyclic graph (DAG) and the nodes within the DAG are stateless.
+The M-DFG nodes are thus naturally non-reentrant, eliminating the notorious difficulty to deal with reentracy in conventional dataflow architectures~\cite{dennis1983data,gurd1985manchester}.